grillo-delmal/grillo-delmal/README.md

 If you get a contribution from me, you can freely assume that I find your project fun enough to spend my free time on it 😄.

-My main intrests go from games to anime and VR.
+My main interests go from games to anime and VR.
 I also love all sorts of software/hardware tech like:
 * peripherals
 * networking
 * distributed systems